k5602/yt_pilot/README.md

-Here's a professional, well-structured README.md for your GitHub repository:

 ```markdown
 # YouTube Playlist Downloader 🎥➡️📁
 A high-performance Python utility for downloading YouTube playlists with parallel downloads and quality selection.
 Perfect for content archivists, educators, and media enthusiasts.